ismallworld/iCodec/README.md

 ## Example
-In this example, we just read one image and use this image to show encode and decode process, you can also read video frames in your application.
+In this example, we just read one image and use this image to show encode and decode process, you can also read video frames in your application. if more frames are sent to the encoder, inter prediction will be automatically enabled.
 To run encoder and decoder with vp8:
 ```python
 import cv2
 from vpx_codec import VPXCodec